agussetyar/awesome-reference/README.md

 ### Other Sources

 - [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - A curated list of Capture The Flag (CTF) frameworks, libraries, resources, softwares and tutorials.
+- [Awesome Reversing](https://github.com/ReversingID/Awesome-Reversing) - A curated list of awesome reverse engineering resources to make you better!

 # Tech Talk